reproducible-agile/reproducible-agile.github.io/index.md

 Reproducibility and replicability of research gains more attention each year across many domains, some of which even struggle with a "reproducibility crisis".
 However, at AGILE conferences, the topic is underrepresented.
-Recent research found that none of the last years nominees for best papers (both short & full papers) provided sufficient information (i.e. instructions, data, and code) to be reproduced independently by a third party.
+Recent research found that none of the nominees for best papers (both short & full papers) provided sufficient information (i.e. instructions, data, and code) to be reproduced independently by a third party.
+Until the introduction of reproducibility guidelines and a reproducibility review, that is.

 Learn more about the state of reproducibility at AGILE and what can be done about it in the peer-reviewed articles ["Reproducible research and GIScience: an evaluation using _AGILE conference_ papers"](https://doi.org/10.7717/peerj.5072) and [Reproducible Research and GIScience: An Evaluation Using _GIScience Conference_ Papers](https://doi.org/10.4230/LIPICS.GISCIENCE.2021.II.2).
 Read more about past, ongoing, and future activities & strategy in the preprint ["Reproducible Research is like riding a bike"](https://doi.org/10.7287/peerj.preprints.27216v1) presented at the 5th Open Source Geospatial Research and Education Symposium ([OGRS 2018](http://2018.ogrs-community.org/)).